pvanisacker/vagrant-splunk/splunk-cluster/README.md

 You can login to splunk using username admin and password admin.

 You should see data coming in from the forwarder.
-Try the following search: index=os host=forwarder source=/var/log/httpd/access_log
+Try the following search: index=os